 Easements are part and parcel of the land they affect.
 They don’t change when the property changes hands.
 Subsequent owners are obliged to let whoever owns the easement use the property, so anyone buying land to build something on should be sure to find out exactly what easements a property is subject to before finalizing the purchase.

 Land use involves the regulation of the use and development of real estate such as land.
 The most common form of land-use regulation is zoning.
 Zoning is a restriction on the way that land can be used.
-Zoning is a tool that most cities use to govern “uses” (e.g. residential, commercial, or industrial), the size of buildings, and how buildings relate to their surroundings, including other buildings, open spaces, and the street.
+These laws are a tool that most cities use to govern “uses” (e.g. residential, commercial, or industrial), the size of buildings, and how buildings relate to their surroundings, including other buildings, open spaces, and the street.

 Zoning laws typically specify the areas in which residential, industrial, recreational or commercial activities may take place.
 For example, an R-1 residential zone might allow only single-family detached homes as opposed to duplexes or apartment complexes.
 On the other hand, a C-1 commercial zone might be zoned to permit only certain commercial or industrial uses in one jurisdiction, but permit a mix of housing and businesses in another jurisdiction.